top of page

 History

-Originally sold as part of a parcel including the locally protected Dinwoody Mansion, the Chateau Normandie Apartments were not protected.
-Just two days after the property changed hands in October 2024, the building caught fire—twice.
+Though originally sold as part of a parcel that included the locally protected Dinwoody Mansion, the Chateau Normandie itself lacked formal preservation protections.
+Just two days after the property changed hands in October 2024, the building tragically caught fire twice.

 What can be done?